Tooker Gomberg: Activism and arrests

-Gomberg was often controversial as an environmental activist, having been arrested numerous times.
+Gomberg was often controversial as an environmental activist, being arrested numerous times.

 In June 2000, he was arrested at the World Petroleum Congress protests in Calgary.
-A protest march had taken him by the Suncor building, which was a violation of terms from an arrest at a Suncor protest in Northern Alberta.
+A protest march took him by the Suncor building, which was a violation of terms from an arrest at a Suncor protest in Northern Alberta.
 He was held for a couple of hours, then released.
 His was one of only three arrests at the WPC protests - the others being a street youth with outstanding warrants, and a woman who, when leaving the convergence centre was followed by police for several kilometers, stopped, and arrested for traffic violations.

 He locked himself in a safe in Alberta premier Ralph Klein's constituency office as a protest against the province's stance on Kyoto.

 He was also arrested in the Netherlands after breaking into the Volkel NATO Air Force base with 9 other anti-nuclear activists working to expose the presence of nuclear weapons in that country.